microsoft/live-share/docs/quickstart/share.md

 ## Send someone the invite link

-Send the link over e-mail, Slack, Skype, etc. to those you want to invite.
+Send the link over e-mail, Teams, Slack, Skype, etc. to those you want to invite.
 Opening the link in a browser allows them to join the collaboration session that is sharing the contents of the folder, project, or solution that you opened.
 Note that, given the level of access Live Share sessions can provide to guests, **you should only share with people you trust** and think through the implications of what you are sharing.

 > **Security Tip:** Want to understand the security implications of some of Live Share's features?
 Check out the [security](../reference/security.md) article.